-As for the Byzantine historiographical works of later times, I know no instances where this interpretative model was employed.
-The middle Byzantine historiographers seemed reluctant to reflect on the "sins" of their community that had occurred centuries earlier and hence were no longer relevant.
-Moreover, when viewed from the perspective of several centuries later, the military and sociopolitical disasters of the first decades of Heraclius' reign appeared entirely overshadowed by his rapid military success in 627–628.
-Therefore, it made little sense for the historiographers of later periods to delve into explaining hardly explicable defeats of distant past, when the war in question eventually culminated in what they saw as victory.
+I know of no instances in which this interpretative model was employed in Byzantine historiographical works of later times.
+Middle Byzantine historiographers seem reluctant to reflect on the “sins” of their community, especially if these had occurred centuries earlier and were thus no longer relevant.
+Moreover, when viewed from the perspective of later centuries, the military and sociopolitical disasters of the first decades of Heraclius' reign are entirely overshadowed by his rapid military success in 627–628.
+Therefore, it made little sense for the historiographers of these later periods to delve into accounts of difficult-to-explain defeats of the distant past, all the more so as the war in question eventually culminated in what they saw as a victory.

-Divine Punishment for Internal Strife
+Divine Punishment For Internal Strife

-With the assassination of Emperor Maurice in 602, a long epoch of Eastern Roman history marked by internal political stability came to an end.
-Since the late fifth century, spanning 130 years, the Empire had enjoyed internal peace and tranquility: there were no violent transitions of power and no internal wars during this period.
-The peaceful transfer of power was perceived by the citizens as a standard component of societal order (τάξις).
-They saw it as an indication of special divine favor and associated this stability with the ongoing Christianization of the Empire.
+With the assassination of Emperor Maurice in 602, a long peaceful epoch of Eastern Roman history came to a close.
+At this point, the Empire had enjoyed 130 years of internal tranquility with no violent transitions of power or internecine warfare since the late fifth century.
+Citizens perceived the peaceful transfer of power as a standard component of social order (τάξις), an indication of special divine favor, and associated this stability with the ongoing Christianization of the Empire.

-The following decade (602–613), which encompasses the reigns of the two usurpers — Phocas and the early years of Heraclius — stands in stark contrast to the preceding era.
-In the course of this decade, at least six revolts or conspiracies took place, along with as an outright civil war that unfolded between Phocas and Heraclius in 608–610.
+The following decade (602–613), which included the reign of Phocas and the rise of Heraclius —both of whom began their reigns as usurpers—stands in stark contrast to the preceding era.
+At least six revolts or conspiracies took place over these ten years, along with an outright civil war between Phocas and Heraclius in 608–610.

-Turning to the perception of these internal conflicts by the Eastern Roman contemporaries, it becomes evident that only a few regarded them as symptoms of some kind of disturbance in the societal order, and even fewer linked them causally to the subsequent military catastrophe that befell the empire.
-An explicit historical-theological connection between the internal bloodshed in the Empire and the devastating Persian conquest as divine punishment for it — a connection we might expect from theologically driven Eastern Roman interpreters of the time — is found only in one single contemporary text.
-This homiletic text addresses the fall of Jerusalem in 614 and is commonly attributed to Antiochos Strategios, the monk who lived in the Lavra of St. Sabbas in Palestine in the first half of the seventh century.
-However, as convincingly demonstrated by Howard-Johnston, it actually comprises a collection of homiletic reports of diverse authorship, penned between 614 and 630.
+It is clear that most Eastern Romans of the time did not perceive these conflicts as symptoms of some kind of disturbance of the social order, and even fewer drew a causal connection between them and the subsequent military catastrophe that befell the Empire.
+An explicitly historical-theological connection between the bloodshed within the Empire and the devastating Persian conquest—a connection we might expect from the theologically-driven Eastern Roman interpreters of the time—can be found in only one contemporary source, a homiletic text on the fall of Jerusalem in 614 and commonly attributed to Antiochos Strategios, a monk of the first half of the seventh century who lived in the Lavra of St. Sabbas in Palestine.
+However, as Howard-Johnston convincingly demonstrates, the text actually consists of a collection of homiletic reports written by various authors between 614 and 630.

-The homilies combined in this collection, while recounting the fall of Jerusalem and the suffering of its Christian inhabitants, sought to provide a historical-theological explanation for these calamities.
-They not only utilized the common trope of vague "human sins" but also pointedly indicated which specific sins invoked such a severe divine punishment as the fall of the Holy City.
+Recounting the fall of Jerusalem and the suffering of its Christian inhabitants, these homilies attempt to provide a historical-theological explanation for the calamities.
+In doing so, they fall back on the common trope of generic “human sins,” but also mention specific ones that called down divine retribution so severe that it destroyed the Holy City.

-Namely, one homily conveys: "It is for this reason that God inflicted devastation upon us and delivered us into the hands of our enemies: because the wickedness of the Greens and Blues multiplied, and their impurities, licentiousness, and adultery exceeded all bounds."
-On the subject of the wickedness of the Blues and the Greens, the factions of the city, the unknown homilist provides more specifics: these groups came "from outside," settled in Jerusalem, and "indulged in bloodshed and killings," with "constant strife and murder prevailing among them”.
+One homily, for example, claims that “It is for this reason that God inflicted devastation upon us and delivered us into the hands of our enemies: because the wickedness of the Greens and Blues multiplied, and their impurities, licentiousness, and adultery exceeded all bounds.”
+This unknown homilist provides more specific information on the wickedness of these two factions (the Blues and the Greens), which, he states, came “from outside,” settled in Jerusalem, and “indulged in bloodshed and killings,” with “constant strife and murder prevailing among them.”